brimfulofashar/Sitecore-Advanced-Caching/README.md

 Step 3 - Add HtmlCache ConnectionString
 Step 4 - Set the HtmlCacheQueueSubscriberPostfix config setting per CD server.
 Step 5 - Run Unicorn.
-Step 6 - Under cache settings for component, set the cacheable templates field to enable item tracking.
+Step 6 - Under cache settings for each component, set the cacheable templates field to enable item tracking.
+These cacheable templates should be set in accordance to the datasources for that component.